abdulrahman19/Pershama/laracasts/php-7/docs/7-symmetric-array-destructuring.md

 # Symmetric Array Destructuring

-Before when you wanna assign array to variables you do something like that:
+Before PHP 7 when you wanna assign array to variables you do something like that:
 ```php
 $arr = ['bla', 'bla_bla'];
 list($bla, $bla_bla) = $arr;